By the end of this section, you will be able to:

 Those who supply financial capital face two broad decisions: how much to save, and how to divide up their savings among different forms of financial investments.
 We will discuss each of these in turn.

 Participants in financial markets must decide when they prefer to consume goods: now or in the future.
 Economists call this intertemporal decision making because it involves decisions across time.
-Unlike a decision about what to buy from the grocery store, decisions about investment or saving are made across a period of time, sometimes a long period.
+Unlike a decision about what to buy from the grocery store, people make investment or savings decisions across a period of time, sometimes a long period.

 For example, in the technology boom of the late 1990s, many businesses became extremely confident that investments in new technology would have a high rate of return, and their demand for financial capital shifted to the right.
-Conversely, during the Great Recession of 2008 and 2009, their demand for financial capital at any given interest rate shifted to the left.
+Conversely, during the 2008 and 2009 Great Recession, their demand for financial capital at any given interest rate shifted to the left.

 To this point, we have been looking at saving in total.
 Now let us consider what affects saving in different types of financial investments.
 In deciding between different forms of financial investments, suppliers of financial capital will have to consider the rates of return and the risks involved.
 Rate of return is a positive attribute of investments, but risk is a negative.
 If Investment A becomes more risky, or the return diminishes, then savers will shift their funds to Investment B—and the supply curve of financial capital for Investment A will shift back to the left while the supply curve of capital for Investment B shifts to the right.